csci141/Labs/202440/Lab5/lab5.md

 * .5 points:  `teleport` works correctly

 * .5 points:  Your drawing code is is inside a main guard in `turtleshape.py`
-* 2 points:  Your drawing code uses at least one loop and two of the function
+* 2 points:  Your drawing code uses at least one loop and two of the functions
 * .5 points: Your drawing code runs in under a few seconds.

 [^1]: I didn't call it `sum` because that's already the name of a builtin function; it's syntactically valid to create a variable with that name, but it "hides" the builtin function so you can't use it anymore because `sum` now refers to a variable.
 It's good practice to avoid this sort of "hiding" of built-in functions.